 Right, so HOW and WHY do menstrual blood clots form?

-Blood clots are actually just part of your body’s natural defence mechanism, and they form to help prevent too much blood from flowing out. *High five bod!* As a general rule, if you notice blood clots during your period smaller than a 10 cent coin and there isn’t a lot of them, it’s likely that they’re part of your body’s natural defence system kicking into gear!
+Blood clots are actually just part of your body’s natural defence mechanism, and they form to help prevent too much blood from flowing out. *High five bod!* As a general rule, if you notice your period blood clots are smaller than a 10 cent coin and there isn’t a lot of them, it’s likely that they’re part of your body’s natural defence system kicking into gear!
 However, depending on your age and medical history, there could be other causes for big blood clots, including:

 - Fibroids – common, non-cancerous growths inside your uterus that can cause blockages which may affect your flow.